- 80 (40 new students entering annually)

 - Degrees offered

-- Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Global Affairs with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.
+- Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Governance and Policy—with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.

 - All qualified applicants are considered for generous financial support.
 Scholarships range from half-tuition up to full-tuition plus stipend for living expenses.
 More than 75% of Keough School MGA students receive significant financial support, and 100% of Keough School MGA students receive financial support for field placements.